kolypto/py-miracle/README.md

 Maximum flexibility and total control.
 Enjoy! :)

-Is a port of [miracle](https://github.com/kolypto/nodejs-miracle/) for NodeJS.
+Highlights:

+* Inspired by [miracle](https://github.com/kolypto/nodejs-miracle/) for NodeJS ;
+* Simple core
+* No restrictions on authorization entities
+* Unit-tested